Trump ramps up DeSantis attack in Waco, saying he wept and begged for endorsement

-Trump ramps up DeSantis attack at Waco rally saying he was weeping when he begged for endorsement
+Trump ramps up DeSantis attack at Waco rally saying he wept when he begged for endorsement

-Trump continues to attack his most likely Republican primary opponent by recalling how he endorsed him in 2018.
+Former president continues to attack his most likely Republican primary opponent by recalling how he endorsed him in 2018

 Former president Donald Trump ramped up his criticisms of his potential 2024 challenger Florida Governor Ron DeSantis during his rally in Waco, Texas on Saturday.

-Mr Trump used the epithet he has coined for the governor, calling Ron “DeSanctimonious.”
+Mr Trump used the epithet he has coined for the governor, calling him Ron “DeSanctimonious”.
 Mr Trump said that in 2018, Mr DeSantis begged the then-president to endorse him in the Republican primary for governor in Florida.

 “But I'm a loyalist and and when a man comes to me tears in his eyes, he's had almost nothing in the polls,” he told rallygoers.
 Mr Trump noted how at the time, Mr DeSantis registered much lower in the polls than then-agriculture commissioner Adam Putnam, who also had a significant money advantage.